sprx97/tjgamesssbds/README.markdown

 Directions
 ----------

-1. Go to www.palib.info and download/install the latest version of PAlib.
+1. Go to [the PALib website][main] and download/install the latest version of PAlib.
 This is a pain, but necessary
 2. read up and learn as much about PAlib as you can.
-Otherwise this whole project will be completely over your head; it's different that most CS projects
+Otherwise this whole project will be completely over your head; it's different from most CS projects
 	- [main page][main] for PAlib
 	- [PAlib fourm][forum]
 	- PAlib [function documentation][docs]
 	- PAlib [wiki/tutorial][tutorial].
-Very outdated, but useful nevertheless.
+		- Very outdated, but useful nevertheless.
+		- Has instructions to help you install PALib

 [main]:     http://forum.palib.info/ "PALib Main Page"
 [forum]:    http://forum.palib.info/index.php?action=forum "PALib Forum"